junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Introduced in Senate
 - 2014-07-31 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2014-09-17 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2014-12-01 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-282.
+- 2014-12-01 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-282.
+- 2014-12-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 609.